 When we work regular jobs for others, we are given standard vacation days so that we can take a break every now and then.
 But for some reason, when we work for ourselves it’s easy to forget about those and work all day every day for the entire year.
 On top of that, you probably are passionate about what you do and genuinely want to wake up every day and work.
 But in the end, if we don’t stop to take a break, we can quickly spiral into burnout and lose the passion that fuels our business in the first place.

 Why you should take a break

-I think we both deserve and require a break from our businesses every year in order to keep a good balance and maintain margin in our lives.
+I think we both deserve and require an extended break from our businesses every year in order to keep a good balance and maintain margin in our lives.
 Not only will it be good for you personally, but it will restart that fire that drew you to start your own business in the first place.

 We are only human and can only do so much without breaking down or wearing ourselves out.
 Hustle is good when done with intention, but too much work can be bad for our health, relationships, and overall well being.
 Working without a break can lead to stress, overwhelm, and shutting down completely.
 I’m sure you’ve been there too — I think we all have at some point and we know it isn’t fun.
 But we can avoid that place altogether by stepping away and coming up for air.

 Sometimes we are just overwhelmed by all the noise that’s out there and we just need to look away.
 It’s the process of looking up from the computer or camera or whatever creative work that is in front of you and taking a deep breath.
 It’s about getting inspired by the things that are actually in front of you and remember why you do what you do.
 Taking a break allows you to recharge and refocus so you can hit the ground running again when get back to it.